jaroel/dfm_site/README.md

 to go to your newly created project.
 Feel free to explore the project structure, but the best place to start with your application code is in `src/app.rs`.
-Addtionally, Cargo.toml may need updating as new versions of the dependencies are released, especially if things are not working after a `cargo update`.
+Additionally, Cargo.toml may need updating as new versions of the dependencies are released, especially if things are not working after a `cargo update`.

 ## Running your project